Help! My Cat Hates Her Carrier!

 “It should be large enough for your kitty to get up and turn around, or at least 1.5 [times] the length of the kitty from tip of the nose to their tail,” Dr. Spano said.

-You also want to make sure your carrier will make your cat feel nice and secure.
+You also want to make sure your carrier is made of a sturdy material that will make your cat feel nice and secure.

 How to get your cat in her carrier